www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2024-08-06-t42-establish-cell-api.md

                         * [x] LiveCryptoSetupCell
                         * [ ] DistroCell
                             * [ ] Avoid config method, as such does not seem to be really required.
 Move their content to the Cell's accept method.
+                            * [ ] Cells should call other cell's optional methods not by creating these, but retrieving these from the current config.
                         * [ ] LiveDistroCell
                         * [ ] DevDistroCell
                     * [ ] `net.splitcells.martins.avots.website`